Become A Brewing Expert!

 Oxidation of cider can impact its color, astringency and bitterness, and can reduce the total phenolic compounds present.
 Oxidation can also combine with other compounds, which can impact the flavor and mouth feel of the cider.

 During alcoholic fermentation, yeast produces ethanol (alcohol) as a by-product and carbon dioxide.
-Yeast cells are able to survive and reproduce using the energy generated from this process.
+Yeast cells are able to survive and reproduce using the energy generated from this process in the absence of oxygen – but only if they have to!

 In the presence of oxygen, yeast will prioritize using oxygen for cellular respiration to generate energy rather than producing alcohol, which is a less efficient process for the yeast.